collibra/catalog-profiler-examples/README.md

 behavior.
 Those parameters can be passed to the profiling jobs by providing a `ProfilingConfiguration` object when calling `Profilers.profileTable`.

-Those parameters as as follows:
+Those parameters are as follows:
 * _CacheLevel_: The cache level tells the profiling jobs if and how to cache data when they identify points where caching can improve performance.
 The levels are the same as those defined in org.apache.spark.api.java.StorageLevels.
                 A level set to NONE actually prevents caching.
 * _MaximumValueLength_: Defines how many characters are used by profiling jobs for handling long text values.
-* _DefaultDatePattern_: Defines the default date pattern used for dates detection.
+* _DefaultDatePattern_: Defines the default date pattern used for date detection.
                         The pattern format in use is described in java.time.format.DateTimeFormatter.
 * _DefaultTimePattern_: Defines the default time pattern used for times detection.
                         The pattern format in use is described in java.time.format.DateTimeFormatter.